 Mr. Villa is a trustee of the Financial Accounting Foundation which is the parent organization of the Financial Accounting Standards Board and the Governmental Accounting Standards Board.
 Mr. Villa is also a board member and Treasurer of the Marguerite Casey Foundation.
 He is a member of the 300 Club, a group of investment professionals from across the globe who have joined together to raise uncomfortable and fundamental questions about the investment industry and investing.

 Mr. Villa has a BA in Economics from Princeton University, an MA in Latin American Studies from Stanford University, and an MBA, in Finance and Accounting from Northwestern University.
 He is a Chartered Financial Analyst and a member of the Illinois CPA Society.

-Ash Williams, Executive Director and Chief Investment Officer, Florida State Board of Administration
+Ash Williams, Executive Director and Chief Investment Officer, State Board of Administration of Florida

 12:00pm – 12:10pm